ZAdamMac/Tapestry/DOCUMENTATION.md

 Tapestry is designed to use three different networking modes - Networked File Systems, FTP, and the purpose-designed Loom service.

 ### Using Tapestry with NFS
 Using Tapestry with any variation of a network filesystem is as simple as ensuring the desired device or drive is mounted to the local filesystem and setting the desired output directory on that device as Tapestry's output directory.
-No other networking configuration is necessary.
+No other networking configuration is necessary and the mode value should be `none`

 ### Using Tapestry with FTP
- # TODO Do This.
+Using Tapestry with FTP is a little more complex.
+Tapestry is designed primarily to work with TLS-secured FTP servers such as vsftpd.
+To configure this mode, make the following settings under Network Configuration:
+- Set `mode = ftp`
+- Set server and port per the configuration of your server.
+- If necessary, provide a username to authenticate as.
+- It is recommended you leave `keep local copies` set to True.